exeNyx7/mern-ecommerce-SCD/app/README.md

 1. Buyers browse the store categories, products and brands
 2. Sellers or Merchants manage their own brand component
 3. Admins manage and control the entire store components

-### Features:
+### Features

 * Node provides the backend environment for this application
 * Express middleware is used to handle requests, routes
 * Mongoose schemas to model the application data
 * React for displaying UI components
 * Redux to manage application's state
 * Redux Thunk middleware to handle asynchronous redux actions

 ## Demo